Exploring Visa for Business in Thailand

 5. LTR Visa

-• This visa is specifically designed for wealthy global citizens, retirees, skilled professionals, and experts seeking long-term residence in Thailand.
-It provides a 10-year renewable visa, offering several attractive benefits including a waiver for a work permit under specific conditions, tax exemptions, and less stringent reporting requirements to immigration authorities.
-In addition, all applicants must have health insurance coverage of at least US $50,000 or have at least US $100,000 in a Thai bank account.
+• This visa is tailored for wealthy global citizens, retirees, skilled professionals, and experts seeking long-term residence in Thailand.
+It offers a 10-year renewable visa with several attractive benefits, including a work permit waiver under specific conditions, tax exemptions, and relaxed reporting requirements to immigration authorities.
+Applicants must also have health insurance coverage of at least US $50,000 or maintain at least US $100,000 in a Thai bank account.

 What are the benefits for these visas in Thailand?